gigalixir/gigalixir-cli/docs/source/main.rst

 .. _`PaperTrail`: https://papertrailapp.com/
 .. _`Running Elixir and Phoenix projects on a cluster of nodes`: https://dockyard.com/blog/2016/01/28/running-elixir-and-phoenix-projects-on-a-cluster-of-nodes
 .. |signup details| replace:: Create an account using the following command.
 It will prompt you for your email address and password.
 You will have to confirm your email before continuing.
 GIGALIXIR's free tier does not require a credit card, but you will be limited to 1 instance with 0.5GB of memory and 1 postgresql database limited to 10,000 rows.
 .. |set up app for deploys| replace:: To create your app, run the following command.
-It will also set up a git remote so you can later run :bash:`git push gigalixir master`.
+It will also set up a git remote.
 This must be run from within a git repository folder.
 An app name will be generated for you, but you can also optionally supply an app name if you wish.
 There is currently no way to change your app name.
 .. _`The Twelve-Factor App's Config Factor`: https://12factor.net/config
 .. _`Herokuish`: https://github.com/gliderlabs/herokuish
 .. _`gigalixir-getting-started`: https://github.com/gigalixir/gigalixir-getting-started